renovatebot/renovate/lib/modules/manager/regex/readme.md

 The syntax in the example is arbitrary, and you can set your own syntax.
 If you do, update your `matchStrings` regex!

-Simplified version of such comments can be used to increase to readability.
+You can use simple versions of such comments to increase readability.

-For example the `appVersion` property in a Chart.yaml of a helm chart is always referenced to an docker image.
+For example the `appVersion` property in a `Chart.yaml` of a Helm chart is always referenced to an Docker image.
 In such scenarios, some values can be hard-coded.
 For example:

 ```yaml
 apiVersion: v2